SpaceX Intends Bringing Internet To Space: How Realistic Are Elon Musk's Plans?

 A year later, in November 2016, the company filed a petition with the Federal Communications Commission, regarding approval for the launch of 4,425 satellites to set up a global network of internet access from space.

 SpaceX representatives met with the FCC two times to talk about the project and its progress plans, as reported by The Verge.

 FCC forms reveal that on March 9, SpaceX President Gwynne Shotwell, along with Tim Hughes and Patricia Cooper, met with FCC chairman Ajit Pai as well as acting wireless advisor Rachel Bender.

 On Feb.
 28, SpaceX representatives met with one of the wireless advisors of FCC to discuss the delayed proposal, regarding the regulatory demands on commercial space launches.

 In the second meeting on March 9, SpaceX representatives discussed the implication of the satellite network, intended to bring terrestrial internet to space.
 The proposal that was filed in November sheds light on how the system would actually run.

 According to the proposal, SpaceX intends to place a constellation of more than 4,425 satellites.
 Nearly 1,600 satellites will launch at the initial stage with the remaining 2,825 satellites slated for later.

 SpaceX's Competitors And Rivals

-Companies like Motorola have also come up with the idea of a satellite network transmitting data to both individuals, as well small base stations directly, in the past.
+In the past, companies like Motorola have also come up with the idea of a satellite network transmitting data as well as small base stations.

 However, with the arrival of 5G technologies in the near future, the dream of the Universal Internet Satellite looks like a possible reality.
 As a result, apart from SpaceX, many other agencies such as Boeing and OneWeb have also come up with the similar concepts for data dispersal.